10 Plants That Grow Well in the Shade - Part 3

 When I wrote a web page about 10 Plants That Grow in the Shade, I had not intended to do a sequel.
 However, I had overlooked so many beautiful plants that I wanted to show you more of them, so that you can see how many choices you have when planting up a shady area in your garden.

 Many new gardeners bemoan having too much shade in their garden.
 This is understandable if they just wanted to sunbathe, but if you think that nothing much will grow in the shade, think again - I will show you how to choose appropriate plants which will gladden your borders throughout the year.

 Think of it as a challenge.
 You'll be thrilled with the results.

-Here is a List of the 10 Shade Tolerant Plants Shown in this Article on Gardening - One or two of the Shade Loving Plants are Unusual, but most are quite common
+Here is a List of the 10 Shade Tolerant Plants Shown in This Article on Gardening -

 With thanks to the many readers who gave their suggestions about plants that grow in shade

 - Impatiens Also Known as Busy Lizzie